UK-Export-Finance/exip/README.md

 ##  Prerequisite

-- Node version 16 or highr with a corresponding `npm`.
+- Node version 16 or higher with a corresponding `npm`.
 - Make sure you have an `.env` Use `.env.sample` as a base.
 Some sensitive variables need to be shared from the team.
 - Run `npm install` in the root directory
 - Run `npm install --legacy-peer-deps` in the `src/ui`